 206 grt, 186 nrt, 146 x 22 x 15 ft, engines 140hp by Fawcett & Preston, Liverpool

 First owner: Wm.
 Fawcett & Joseph R. Pim, Dublin, registered Dublin

 From 1831 Dublin & London Steam Packet Co.

-6th January 1834, caught fire after discharging her cargo, while alongside at Sir John Rogerson's Quay, North Wall, at Dublin
+6th April 1834, caught fire after discharging her cargo, while alongside at Sir John Rogerson's Quay, North Wall, at Dublin; sunk.

 From Monmouthshire Merlin Saturday 19 April 1834